Yin49/MATH123_Final_Project_kPCA/README.md

 kpca_sp_noise.ipynb includes the analysis in denoising images with "salt and pepper" noise;
 kpca_poisson_noise.ipynb includes the analysis in denoising images with Poisson noise.
-The chest X-rays comes from kaggle; available from: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia (Since the package of this images are too big, we could not upload it on github.
+The chest X-rays comes from kaggle; available from: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia (Since the package of this images is too big, we could not upload it on github.
 We could only provide the original website of the source.
 Hope this will work)